nimishvishnoi/device-temperature-dashboard/README.md

 Data Dashboard

 Data is the new oil.
 But like oil, it needs to be refined through process and filters to get the actionable resource.
-Zenatix’s IOT stack captures thousands of data points via sensors.
+Device Temperature Dashboard IOT stack captures thousands of data points via sensors.
 Conversion of these raw data points to meaningful insights requires a step-by-step process to finally create a visualization that can be understood easily.

 Problem statement :